 REACT

-Rocket is a one-day, interactive course aimed at primary aged children to enable them to become resilience champions within their schools.
+ROCKET is a one-day, interactive course aimed at primary-aged children.
+It enables them to become resilience champions within their schools.

 ROCKET

-One of The Liverpool CAMHS Partnership’s aims is to make the mental health and emotional wellbeing of children and young people ‘Everyone’s Business’.
-In doing so, the RAISE mental health promotion team want to make sure that you, the children and young people, parents and carers and members of the workforce have a say on how services are delivered and get involved with Liverpool CAMHS.
+One of The Liverpool Mental Health Support for Children and Young People’s Partnership’s aims is to make the mental health and emotional wellbeing of children and young people ‘Everyone’s Business’.
+In doing so, the RAISE mental health promotion team want to make sure that you, the children and young people, parents and carers and members of the workforce have a say on how services are delivered and get involved with Liverpool’s Mental Health Support.

 Each month, a parents group comes together at MYA.
 The meetings vary from discussions on a wide range of topics about mental health, support and services to just to catch up and socialise doing activities that are good for your own mental health.